elceef/dnstwist/docs/README.md

 fetch content from responding HTTP server (following possible redirects) and compare its fuzzy hash with the one for the original (initial) domain.
 The level of similarity will be expressed as a percentage.
-Please keep in mind it's rather unlikely to get 100% match for a dynamicaly generated web page, but each notification should be inspected carefully regardless of the percentage level.
+Please keep in mind it's rather unlikely to get 100% match for a dynamically generated web page, but each notification should be inspected carefully regardless of the percentage level.

 ```